lfost42/networking/100Devs 2022/class37-materials/README.md

-# 100Devs Class 36
+# 100Devs Class 37

 Leon — Today at 2:31 PM
 Hey @everyone

-Come dive deeper into the backend!
-We are tackling the Event Loop, Stacks, Queues, and a bunch of other important topics!
-Then we are getting some practice in together!

-🚂 Let's keep this fullstack train moving!
+Let's review the Node Code from last class and then build our first Fullstack App together!
+Quick stream and then Project Night!

-:pikahello: Class-36 of #100Devs starts in 60 minutes (6:30pm ET) live on Twitch: https://leonnoel.com/twitch
+:pikahello: Class-37 of #100Devs starts in 60 minutes (6:30pm ET) live on Twitch: https://leonnoel.com/twitch

-✅ Please check-in by liking and retweeting this tweet before class: https://twitter.com/leonnoel/status/1529213324633657345

-Here are the slides if you would like to follow along live: https://slides.com/d/oXfYRgw/live

-And here is the regular deck: https://slides.com/leonnoel/100devs2-fancy-js-terms-and-node
+No checkin!

+Here are the links to our classrooms for working on the project: https://live.remo.co/e/100devs-networking-night-group-0 https://live.remo.co/e/100devs-networking-night-group-0-1 If Remo does not work for you, please jump into one of our Discord Voice Channels!

 👉🏾 Our first Node Class can be found here: https://youtu.be/IUCnAhr61pg

-Here are the links to our classrooms for working on the project: https://live.remo.co/e/100devs-networking-night-group-0 https://live.remo.co/e/100devs-networking-night-group-0-1 If Remo does not work for you, please jump into one of our Discord Voice Channels!

 Here is the link to the checklist: https://docs.google.com/document/d/1L2vTX3qvLhoGHeG5cVD2ljCfRGr1uJ_Gf-hNZj9KzTg